jinSharp/jinSharp/README.md

 - 🎨 Theme developer with 3+ months of experience and Lua programmer.

 **what i do**
-- I waste my time by making themes for Discord.
+- I waste my time by making discord themes.

 <details>
 <summary><strong>my statistics.</strong></summary>